xsh6528/uthread/README.md

 # README

-uthread is a lightweight fiber/user threading library.
-Some of the current supported features include...
+uthread is a lightweight fiber/user threading library I wrote for fun as a learning experience.
+It's far from "complete" but includes the following core features...

 - Cooperative scheduling with fast context switching (~30M thread context switches/second on a single core)
 - Synchronization primitives like mutexes, condition variables, etc. for use between user threads